ashleysally00/seo-structured-data-fixes/README.md

        cursor: pointer;            /* shows hand icon on hover */ }
      ```
 ### Result

 - Book titles are now **clickable links** to their dedicated pages.
 - Visitors can use either the **cover image** or the **title text** to navigate.
 - The page stays clean (no stacked buttons, no permanent underlines), with a clear hand cursor on hover for accessibility.

+## Homepage & Page SEO Updates

+Looking at Google Search Console results, we saw that most people searched for **"ashley rice books"** but were landing on the homepage instead of the Books page.
+Since users clearly wanted the books, we made "Ashley Rice Books" an action item by adding buttons and arrows linking directly to the Books section.

+At the same time, we refined the meta descriptions across key pages (Home, Books, About, Wholesale, Contact) to better reflect search behavior and user intent.
+The goal was to emphasize **Ashley Rice Books** while keeping the wording inviting, not pushy.

+### Example: Books Page SEO Description
+**Original:**
+Girl-power poems, quotes, and books by Ashley Rice for girls and tweens, with messages of encouragement, love, and friendship.
+(274 chars)

+**Updated:**
+Explore Ashley Rice’s current books for girls and tweens—filled with poems, doodles, and quotes about girl power, creativity, confidence, and friendship.
+(160 chars)

+This update ensures the Books page directly matches the query **"ashley rice books"**, while the homepage provides a clear action path to view titles.

 ## SEO Structured Data Fixes (In Progress)